DNVGLReVolt/ReVolt/_posts/2017-06-02-revolt-getting ready towing tank.md

 - Bollard pull tests with the stern thrusters with different speed and thrust direction commands
 - Bollard pull test with the bow thruster with different speed and thrust direction commands

-Thanks to NTNU and Sintef for helping us out with this.
+Thanks to NTNU and SINTEF for helping us out with this.